What is Wi-Fi 7?

 • Multi-RU through OFDMA allows wireless channels to be dissected into smaller segments to service multiple clients simultaneously, reducing lag.

-Wi-Fi 7 eeros like the eero 7, eero Pro 7, eero Max 7 and eero Outdoor 7 can communicate with one another using Wi-Fi 7 technology, freeing up bandwidth on other channels for client devices while ensuring that TrueMesh works with maximum efficiency.
+Wi-Fi 7 eeros like the eero 7, eero Pro 7, eero Max 7, eero PoE 7, and eero Outdoor 7 can communicate with one another using Wi-Fi 7 technology, freeing up bandwidth on other channels for client devices while ensuring that TrueMesh works with maximum efficiency.

-Wi-Fi 7 is a recently-introduced Wi-Fi standard with specific hardware requirements.
-While certain client devices are Wi-Fi 7 capable, older client devices built for Wi-Fi 6 or other previous Wi-Fi standards will not be compatible with Wi-Fi 7.
-This means that features such as MLO and other Wi-Fi 7 enhancements will not provide any tangible benefits to these older devices.
+Wi-Fi 7 is a recently-introduced wifi standard with specific hardware requirements.
+While certain client devices are Wi-Fi 7 capable, older client devices built for Wi-Fi 6 or other previous wifi standards will not be compatible with Wi-Fi 7.
+This means that features such as MLO and other Wi-Fi 7 enhancements will not provide any improvements to these older devices.

 Was this article helpful?